nikhiljha/craftsociety/README.md

-# README
+# CraftSociety

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This codebase runs the player management system for the Irvine Bubble.

+## Development
-* Ruby version
+* Ruby Version: 6.0.0rc1

-* System dependencies
+* System Dependencies: None

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Git: Be sure to clone recursively (there are submodules).